anish-lakkapragada/moments-of-clarity/_posts/2023-11-09-worthalisten.markdown

 Even further, is it better if they take up less seconds (so that I don't get bored of them as much), or do I want these timespans of joy to be longer because well ... they are nice to listen?

 I don't have an answer (yet).
-So, as a reasonable excuse to procrastinate on deliberating this question, I hope you accept my offering of a lot of songs I listen to and those musically gold seconds worth listening to.It's also a good excuse for me to revisit my favorite songs.
-And make a playlist (but pretend that I am coding) of only the best parts of my favorite songs.
+So, as a reasonable excuse to procrastinate on deliberating this question, I hope you enjoy/utilize my offering of the musical golden seconds I listen to in some of my favorite songs.

 ## Musically Gold List (in no specific order)

-With a three-word description of each segment!
+With a three-word, freely-associated description of each interval!

 #### 1. _You Only Live Twice_ - Drake ft.
 Lil Wayne, Rick Ross (0:49-1:00)